angular/angular/aio/tools/examples/README.md

 If you are using a custom test command, make sure e2e specs are picked up (if applicable).

 For SystemJS-based examples, create an `e2e-spec.ts` file inside the example root folder.
-These apps will be tested with the following command:
+These applications will be tested with the following command:

 ```sh
 yarn protractor aio/tools/examples/shared/protractor.config.js \